 A part of the trademark registration process for the United States Patent and Trademark Office (USPTO) is figuring out what international trade mark class best fits your good or service.

 What Is a Trademark?

 When you register a trademark, you gain legal rights to protect your trademark and your business’ reputation from other parties.

-How to Register a Trademark
+Registering a Trademark

 There are 3 main types of applications: the TEAS Plus form, the TEAS Reduced Fee form, and the TEAS Regular form.

 Trademark Electronic Search System (TESS)

-You should conduct research to make sure you aren’t infringing on their rights by creating a mark that is so similar it is likely to cause confusion in the marketplace, do your research.
+You should conduct research to make sure you aren’t infringing on their rights by creating a mark that is so similar it is likely to cause confusion in the marketplace.

 What is a Class 15 Trademark?

 This category is pretty narrow compared to some of the other classes, so be sure that your product fits in before you register.

-Some examples of stringed instruments in this class include: guitars, violins, violas, cellos, basses, mandolins, lyres, banjos, harps, and balalaikas.
-Other stringed instruments also fall under trademark class 15.
+Some examples of stringed instruments in this class include guitars, violins, violas, cellos, basses, mandolins, lyres, banjos, harps, and balalaikas.

 Some woodwind instruments included in this class are clarinets, oboes, saxophones, bagpipes, different kinds of flutes, and more.

-Brass instruments like trumpets, trombones and different types of horns also fall under class 15.
+Brass instruments like trumpets, trombones and different types of horns also fall under Class 15.

 Many percussion instruments are in this class.
-Some examples include: drums, gongs, the triangle, hand bells, kettledrums, tambourines, and tom-toms.
+Some examples include drums, gongs, the triangle, hand bells, kettledrums, tambourines, and tom-toms.

 Registering for a trademark is a tricky process, so if you have questions about conducting research or the application process, an attorney can help you.